compoundingeffects/bigpictureschool/engineering.md

 So what makes engineering distinct from other problem-solving approaches?
 Engineering combines three core elements in a unique way:

-1. Scientific Understanding: Engineers must deeply grasp the relevant natural laws and principles.
+1. **Scientific Understanding**: Engineers must deeply grasp the relevant natural laws and principles.
 For example, civil engineers need to understand forces, materials, and structural mechanics to build bridges that won't collapse.

-2. Mathematical Modeling: Engineers use mathematics to precisely describe physical systems and predict their behavior.
+2. **Mathematical Modeling**: Engineers use mathematics to precisely describe physical systems and predict their behavior.
 An electrical engineer uses calculus and differential equations to model how electrical signals will flow through a circuit.

-3. Practical Implementation: Engineers must translate theoretical understanding into real-world solutions while considering constraints like cost, safety, and feasibility.
+3. **Practical Implementation**: Engineers must translate theoretical understanding into real-world solutions while considering constraints like cost, safety, and feasibility.
 A chemical engineer designing a manufacturing process needs to balance ideal chemical reactions with practical limitations of equipment and materials.

 Building up from these fundamentals, we can see that engineering is an iterative process: